opconWizard/opcon-docs/docs/utilities/SMA-Resource-Monitor/Wizards.md

 - **File Size** (Optional): Defines the File State setting, and specifies the minimum file size that the Resource Monitor is looking for.
-If *AbsoluteSize* is the file state, SMA Resource Monitor will check if the file is [exactly]{.ul} the size specified.
-For any     other file state, SMA Resource Monitor will check if the file is [at least]{.ul} the size specified.
+If *AbsoluteSize* is the file state, SMA Resource Monitor will check if the file is *exactly* the size specified.
+For any     other file state, SMA Resource Monitor will check if the file is at least the size specified.
 - **Create TimeStamp**: Defines the oldest create date for a file.
 If the create date/time stamp on the file is older than this date/time, SMAResourceMonitor will not process the file.
 The default value for